akadavee/Valentine/README.md

 While I am happy to share this project, I encourage you to use it as inspiration.
 If you use this code as a base for your own project, please give credit where it's due.
 A simple shoutout or link back to this repository is appreciated!

+Code Overview

+Files:

+index.html:The main HTML file that structures the webpage.

+styles.css: The CSS file that styles the webpage.

+script.js: The JavaScript file that handles the button interactions.

+yes_page.html: The yes page that sturctures the webpage.

+yes_style.css: The css file that styles the yes webpage.

+Key Functions:

+handleNoClick(): Changes the "No" button text and increases the size of the "Yes" button.

+handleYesClick(): Redirects the user to yes_page.html.